return42/sphkerneldoc/linux_src_doc/fs/gfs2/lops_c.rst

 Description
 -----------

-This finds the relavent buffers and unlocks then and sets the error flag according to the status of the i/o request.
+This finds the relevant buffers and unlocks them and sets the error flag according to the status of the i/o request.
 This is used when the log is writing data which has an in-place version that is pinned in the pagecache.